kraktus/retroboard-chess/README.md

 ## Status

-En-passant and castling not supported for the moment.
+Castling is not supported for the moment.
 Strong test suite but lack of comparaison of perft result against a trusted source.

 ## Installation